Architectural theory: Renaissance

 The first great work of architectural theory of this period belongs to sabona, De re aedificatoria, which placed Vitruvius at the core of the most profound theoretical tradition of the modern ages.
 From Alberti, good architecture is validated through the Vitruvian triad, which defines its purpose.
 This triplet conserved all its validity until the 19th century.
 A major transition into the 17th century and ultimately to the Age of Enlightenment was secured through the advanced mathematical and optical research of the celebrated architect and geometer Girard Desargues, with an emphasis on his studies on conics, perspective and projective geometry.

 Enlightenment

 The Age of the Enlightenment witnessed considerable development in architectural theory on the European continent.
 New archaeological discoveries (such as those of Pompeii and Herculaneum) drove new interest in Classical art and architecture.
-Thus, the term neoclassicism, exemplified by the writings of Prussian art critic Johann Joachim Winkelmann, arose to designate 18th-century architecture, which looked to these new classical precedents for inspiration in building design.
+Thus, the term neoclassicism, exemplified by the writings of Prussian art critic Johann Joachim Winckelmann, arose to designate 18th-century architecture, which looked to these new classical precedents for inspiration in building design.